aendra-rininsland/gatsby-source-google-sheet/README.md

 # gatsby-source-google-sheets

-Source plugin for pulling data into Gatsby from MongoDB collections.
+Source plugin for pulling data into Gatsby from a Google Sheets document

 ## How to use